urgdog/urg.systems/stories/dog.md

 if there ever was one not involving a goose.
 But come on.
 You can’t just be like “welp, good luck with that” and leave.

-I grab my peanut butter sandwich figuring hey, dogs love peanut butter!
+I grabbed my peanut butter sandwich.
+Dogs love peanut butter, right?
 So I go walking the neighborhood like a sandwich-wielding lunatic.
 After about 15 minutes, I found a dog!